m-a-c-e/Machine-Learning/README.md

 After performing this text analysis, we have a strong idea that the data is coherent, sensible and well distributed.

-Audio and Video files can’t be analyzed directly without pre-processing.
-Therefore, we perform exploratory data analysis on the audio and video files after feature extraction.
-We also include the extracted text features in this process.

-There are no missing values in the dataset.
-We use a min-max scaler to standardize the data so that all the values are between 0 and 1.
-We perform EDA on the scaled features.

 ### Correlation - Text, Audio, Video
 Analyzing the correlation matrix of the text features we can observe that most features have a positive correlation with values > 0.7.
 For the audio features most features have a complete overlap with all values being > 0.975.
 For the video features some features have a correlation value < 0.4 but a good proportion of features have a correlation value > 0.4.
 In summary, as the features are highly correlated, they can be reduced to create a smaller set of features that can still capture the variance in the data.